carlosxc/oro/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 Steps configuration
 ===================

 Steps are like nodes in graph of Workflow Transitions.
-Step must have a unique name and label and can optionally contain form options, allowed transitions and other options.
+Step must have a unique name and can optionally contain form options, allowed transitions and other options.
 If Workflow has type wizard user will be able to see in what step Workflow instance is at the moment, possible transitions and form of current step (if it is configured via form options).
 Step can be connected with attributes via form options.
 On different step it is possible to attach